-Advancing to Outdoor Cycling
+Tip #5: Advancing to Outdoor Cycling after Knee Replacement Surgery

-And after about six weeks of riding a stationary bike, your doctor may clear you to start riding your bicycle outdoors.
+After about six weeks of riding a stationary bike, your doctor may clear you to start riding your bicycle outdoors.
 It is important that your doctor clear you before you begin riding outdoors.
 Once you start cycling outdoors, take it carefully and slowly, and always stop if you feel pain.

 The most important thing you can do to prepare for resuming cycling after knee replacement surgery is to keep all of your scheduled follow-up appointments, follow the exercise and therapy routines recommended to you, and avoid overdoing it.